On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-As will be discussed at the end of this paper (see Proposition \ref{remarkunicitymeasure}), the choice of $(\rF^\varepsilon)_*\mu$ as the physical measure is a sensible choice in the case of $\mathscr{H}=\sol^-$, which is believed to represent Minkowski vacuum.
-However in presence of particles or antiparticles, this choice might not be optimal.
-Nevertheless, it should be remarked that matter about which measure to choose is not important within the purposes of this paper.
+As will be discussed at the end of this paper (see Proposition \ref{remarkunicitymeasure}), the choice of $(\rF^\varepsilon)_*\mu$ as the physical measure is a sensible choice in the case of $\mathscr{H}=\sol^-$ (which describes the Minkowski vacuum).
+In presence of particles or antiparticles, this choice might not be optimal, though.
+Nevertheless, these questions go beyond the scope of this paper and will not be investigated here.